 With only two days to plan for in your itinerary, it may seem like a fairly simple task.
 However, with a destination so vast, it’s hard to embrace all it has to offer in no more than 48 hours.
 Below are some things to know when planning your trip to Kruger Park.

 If your main objective is to get a close encounter with the wildlife, this is the adventure for you.
 Led by a game ranger and a professional animal tracker, you will encounter the beauty of Africa on foot and in thrilling proximity to the Big Five.

-During this hour-long expedition, you have the opportunity to observe the park in a way that few can.
+During this hour-long expedition, you have the opportunity to observe the park’s flora and fauna in a way that few can.
 It’s a once-in-a-lifetime experience.

 After the excitement of trekking alongside zebras and quad biking among the wildlife, it’s a good idea to chill out for a while.
 Why not grab a fishing rod and some cold drinks and head on over to the Sand River?